With just three ingredients an Aperol Bourbon Manhattan (aka Little Italy cocktail) is a fabulously easy, spirit-forward mixed drink for summer!

-A Manhattan is a classic whiskey cocktail with just three ingredients: whiskey (usually bourbon or rye), sweet vermouth and bitters.
-While the ratio of whiskey vermouth varies by each particular drinker’s preference, (much like the martini) you’ll find enthusiasts using anything from 2:1 whiskey to vermouth to a much drier 5:1.
+While the ratio of whiskey to vermouth varies by each particular drinker’s preference, (much like a martini) you’ll find enthusiasts using anything from 2:1 whiskey to vermouth, to a much drier, 5:1.

 To learn more about the Manhattan, head over to

 The original Little Italy was created in 2005, by Audrey Saunders, at the famed Pegu Club.
 That drink recipe included Cynar (an artichoke-based amaro), rye whiskey and sweet vermouth.

 It’s a perfect balance of rye spice and sweetness from the vermouth as well as the bittersweet and vegetal flavors from the Cynar.

 The original Little Italy did not include this ingredient, but with notes of grapefruit, orange, and lemon, it pairs really well with a citrus-heavy bourbon, which is what I used here.

 Elijah Craig bourbon is a fantastic spirit for summer drinks!
 The citrusy flavors beg to be served cold.

 I decided to add in Montenegro because it has floral and citrus notes underpinning on the nose.
 Using Cynar would have darkened the flavor and color of this bourbon cocktail.
 I prefer the floral/citrus pairing.

 - Chill the glass.

 When you drink a Little Italy cocktail, the citrus flavors will make you want to take a trip to a sunny destination.
 It may go without saying, but summer cocktails demand to be served ice cold!